Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Discussion

 \section{Discussion}

-The evaluation of the proposed framework ---with the specific implementation of a CNF with an LG-LDM that constrains time-series representations to temporally coherent whitened Gaussian trajectories--- demonstrates its value, interpretability and robustness for unsupervised anomaly detection.
+The evaluation of the proposed framework ---with the specific implementation of a CNF with an LG-LDM that constrains time-series representations to temporally coherent whitened Gaussian trajectories--- demonstrates interpretability and robustness for unsupervised anomaly detection.
 As shown in Figures~\ref{fig:main_figure}-\ref{fig:data_space_test}, checking inductive bias compliance (via GOF-tests) of incoming observations, after mapping them to the latent space via the trained CNF, provides an interpretable (visual) and robust (MV-KS) method to identify \textit{unexpected behavior} for it to be flagged as an anomaly.

 We emphasize that the proposed method enables AD even in high-density areas of the trained model (see Figure~\ref{fig:main_figure}) due to our use of ($i$) inductive bias in the latent representations ---that impose time-evolving distributional constraints--- and ($ii$) statistical GOF tests over these latent trajectories.
 That is, incoming observations might be mapped to a clustered or structured latent region of the model, which are often not directly detectable via NLL-based scoring~\citep{morningstar_density_2021,li_position_2025}.
-However, even if they are located in a high-density area of our trained CNF, it is by checking compliance with the prescribed inductive bias (the LG-LTM time-varying dynamics in our experiments) that we can successfully detect \textit{unexpected behavior}.
+However, even if they are located in a high-density area of our trained CNF, it is by checking compliance with the prescribed inductive bias (the LG-LDM time-varying dynamics in our experiments) that we can successfully detect \textit{unexpected behavior}.

+Dataset and anomaly heterogeneity dictates the performance trade-off between NLL scoring and GOF tests: NLL perform better on isolated, spike or point anomalies (as in many real-data experiments), while KS-based tests excel at capturing structural anomalies, \eg frequency, amplitude, and other regime changes.
+The former are specially well-captured in synthetic experiments, highlighting the benefit of using the proposed MV-KS GOF test.